wp-plugins/app-store-assistant/readme.txt

 **Features**

-* Find an App ID fast with the "New App Post" button in the Admin area
+* Find an App or iTunes item fast with the "New ASA Post" button in the Admin area
 	* Auto-creates new POST or Shortcode
-	* Adds App Title
+	* Adds item Title
 	* Choose from Draft, Publish or Pending
-	* Auto creates Featured Image from app icon
+	* Auto creates Featured Image from app icon or item images
-	* Adds App Categories to Post
+	* Adds items Categories to Post
-	* Can auto create Categories based on App Categories
+	* Can auto create Categories based on App or items Categories
 * Displays detailed item information or links
 	* Apple App Store
 	* Mac App Store